-With Windows Remote Desktop, a remote PC accessed through Remote Desktop can use a SHALO AUTH device that is connected to the local accessing PC.
+With Windows Remote Desktop, a remote PC accessed through Remote Desktop can use an USB device itself that is connected to the local accessing PC.
 This can be achieved using a feature called RemoteFX USB redirection.

-When SHALO AUTH is redirected to the remote PC accessed through Remote Desktop, the PC can work with SHALO AUTH in the same way as a device disconnected from the local accessing PC and connected directly to the remote PC.
+When SHALO AUTH is redirected to the remote PC accessed through Remote Desktop, the PC can work with SHALO AUTH in the same way as a device disconnected from the local PC and connected directly to the remote PC.
 The SHALO AUTH dedicated software and the PKCS #11 module must be installed in the remotely accessed PC.

-Figure 76 Disconnecting SHALO AUTH from the local PC and connecting it to the remote PC
+Figure 78 Disconnecting SHALO AUTH from the local PC and connecting it to the remote PC

-The local accessing PC cannot use a SHALO AUTH device that has been redirected to the remote PC accessed through Remote Desktop.
+The local PC cannot use a SHALO AUTH device that has been redirected to the remote PC accessed through Remote Desktop.

-The remote PC accessed through Remote Desktop can use the general security key functionality (PKCS #11) only.
-It cannot use the U2F security key functionality.
+In this method, the remote PC accessed through Remote Desktop can use the general security key functionality (PKCS #11) only.
+It cannot use the FIDO2 security key functionality.